D3TheThird/d3server_restart/README.md

 Features

+- Synced with TxAdmin by default
 - Fully customizable
+- Auto hides after 10 seconds

 Prerequisites

 - A FiveM server.
+- TxAdmin
 Installation

 - Download and extract the folder d3server_restart to your FiveM resources directory.